pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`perspective`

-This code demonstrates using the lower-level rendering API of Arcade to create a perspective effect by rendering content into a framebuffer and mapping it onto a texture that can be rotated in 3D.
-The code defines a `Perspective` class that inherits from `arcade.Window` and sets up shaders for rendering a textured plane with support for projection and model transformations.
-It also creates a framebuffer to render content into, sets up geometry for the plane, and includes functionality to draw sprites onto the offscreen texture.
-The `on_draw` method updates the offscreen texture and renders the plane with the rotated texture, while the `on_update` method handles updating the time for animation.
+This example demonstrates how to use shaders and framebuffer in the Arcade library to create a perspective projection effect.
+By rendering content into a virtual screen and mapping it onto a texture that can be rotated in 3D space, the code showcases the efficient use of shaders to achieve perspective projection for elements like backgrounds.
+Concepts such as shaders, matrices for perspective projection, framebuffers, and rendering geometry using buffers are illustrated in this example.

 procedural_caves_bsp.py
 -----------------------